Exercise in Older Adults – Campbell Clinic Orthopaedics

 Running

-While there are many known benefits to running, such as relieving stress and preventing high blood pressure, it also has many benefits for people as they age.
+Running has many benefits, like reducing stress and preventing high blood pressure.
+It also helps people as they age..
 These include decreased risk of heart disease, diabetes, weight control and improved mobility.
 In order to be smart about running, it’s important to warm up and take at least two rest days per week.

 This article was adapted from WebMD and Running Competitor.
 Read the full articles here and here.
-If you have any questions about exercising at an older age, please contact Campbell Clinic to meet with a physician.
+For questions about exercising as you age, contact Campbell Clinic to speak with an orthopedic surgeon.

 Newsletter: